- Written by Dr.Mehmet Demircioglu

-I understand why patients check so often.
-A hair transplant is visible, emotional, and slow.
+Patients check often because a hair transplant is visible, emotional, and slow.
 You may feel fine one day, then see your scalp under a bathroom light and worry again.

 But photographs can mislead you if they are taken randomly.
 A wet hair photo, a flash photo, a short haircut, or a harsh ceiling light can make a normal stage look like a poor result.
-Good tracking should make you calmer and more accurate, not more obsessive.
+This matters even more when a patient is judging progress before a wedding or formal photo event.
+The record should make the picture clearer and more accurate, not more obsessive.

 How often should I take hair transplant progress photos?